KwhoaKai/Grailed-Scraper/README.md

 ## Todo
-- General optimizations to increase efficiency
+- General optimizations to increase efficiency (Better way to track previously visited listings)
-- Find optimal scroll length, this value is currently hardcoded
+- Find optimal scroll length for lazy loading, this value is currently hardcoded

 ### Disclaimer
 The acceptable use policy for Grailed.com [doesn't officially allow for web scrapers.](https://www.grailed.com/acceptable) Please use at your own discretion, for non-nefarious purposes.
 Thanks!